ppwwyyxx/dash-docset-torch/README.md

 + `cd html && dashing build` will give you a `torch.docset` folder.

 For now it only roughly parses the markdown documentation in torch repo, naively by its header level.
+Functions might be missing.
+Please report if you find any issue.

 ![screenshot](/screenshot.png)